MES Challenges: Cost and Implementation

 ---|---|

-High Initial Investment | Start with scalable MES solutions and prioritize critical functionalities. |
+High Initial Investment | Start with scalable, modular MES solutions and prioritize critical features before expanding. |

-Maintenance and Upgrades | Opt for cloud-based MES to reduce infrastructure costs. |
+Maintenance and Upgrades | Adopt cloud-based MES platforms to reduce infrastructure and upgrade costs. |

-Hidden Costs | Conduct thorough cost analysis and allocate contingency budgets. |
+Hidden Costs | Perform thorough cost-benefit analysis, include training in budgets, and allocate contingency funds. |

-Customization Needs | Partner with MES vendors offering flexible and modular solutions. |
+Customization Needs | Partner with MES vendors that provide flexible, modular solutions to reduce over-customization risks. |

-Resistance to Change | Invest in employee training and emphasize the benefits of MES. |
+Resistance to Change | Invest in employee training, communicate benefits clearly, and involve staff early in the process. |